-Nobody plans for an injury, but accidents sneak up on us when we're in our car, at home, on vacation, or at work.
-An injury can be caused by a vehicle, someone's pet, or something in the environment, like an uneven sidewalk.
+Accidents usually take us by surprise, but they can happen any time—while driving, doing housework, enjoying a vacation, or just working at your job.
+Injuries can be caused by a vehicle, someone's pet, or something in the environment, like an uneven sidewalk.
 Common accident-related injuries include head/brain, neck/spinal cord, back, bone fractures, nerve damage or paralysis, pregnancy/birth, soft tissue, and joint/ligament injuries.

-Unfortunately, after suffering an injury caused by someone else's carelessness, your daily life might change significantly.
+After suffering an injury caused by someone else's carelessness, your daily life can change significantly.
 You may suffer financial strain from missing work, accumulating medical expenses, or replacing destroyed property, such as a vehicle.
 You may suffer both emotionally and physically from chronic pain related to your injury.

 A work-related injury can leave you with huge medical bills.
 And those injuries can render you unable to work, resulting in lost wages at the worst possible time.
 Luckily, Maryland, like other states, has workers' compensation laws in place to make up for those losses.